backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/EC2 EBS.md

 - **Lowest cost HDD** volume.
 Designed for *infrequently accessed workloads*.
 - If you see terms like **infrequent, sequential/large IO** operations then go for sc1.

+## Miscellaneous
+- New EBS volumes are raw block devices and *do not contain any partition or file system*.
+	- You need to login to the instance and then format the EBS volume with a file system, and then mount the volume for it to be usable.